b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

    that one coin lands on a floor a few milliseconds before the other).

 **Anyway, the chances are that whenever you say P(this) AND P(that) you should use multiplication.
-Whereas whenever you say P(this) OR P(that) you should probably use addition.** Of course you should always think does it make sense before you do it (if the events are not mutually exclusive and independent then it may not).
+Whereas whenever you say P(this) OR P(that) you ought to use addition.** Of course you should always think does it make sense before you do it (if the events are not mutually exclusive and independent then it may not).
+To check your reasoning it may be easier to think about counts and their proportions.
+The latter can be translated to probabilities.

 ## Probability - theory and practice {#sec:statistics_prob_theor_practice}